This site requires a more recent version of Adobe Flash Player to function properly.

 - The mass products and smaller players are catching up in terms of innovation and product quality, which prevents the big brands from charging a significant premium.

-- The recessionary macroeconomic outlook over 2008-09 has led to consumers shifting to the upper price band of mass products from the prestige segments.
-The ‘masstige’ products are priced at this price range.
+- The recessionary macroeconomic outlook over 2008-2009 has led to consumers shifting to the upper price band of mass products from the prestige segments.
+The ‘masstige’ products are priced in this price range.

 How Does Trefis Modelling Work?